Parasitic wildflower

-Rhinanthus is parasitic on grass and the plant is named for its seed pods which rattle when ripe.
+Rhinanthus is hemiparasitic on grass which means that although it has chlorophyll and can photosynthesise, it is partially dependent on nearby plants that it is connected to.
+The plant is named for its seed pods which rattle when ripe.

 Here I’m sticking to Rhinanthus minor: there is a similar larger flower, Greater Yellow-rattle Rhinanthus angustifolius, but it is rare in Britain.